-The key is to continue trying, and eventually you will fall for them.
+The key is to continue trying them in different dishes, and eventually you will become an eggplant lover.
 Especially if you’re vegan, because they are meaty and rich.

-The recipe is adapted from one of my favorite cookbooks, Naz Deravian.
-I don’t know what I enjoy more, her writing or her recipes.
-Both are poetic and rich.
+I adapted the recipe from one of my favorite cookbooks, Naz Deravian.
+I don’t know what I enjoy more, her writing or her recipes, both poetic and rich.